kaustubhk24/blog.kaustubh.codes/_posts/2020-11-16-how-to-install-lamp-stack-on-aws-ec2-instance-easy-way.md

 ## Accessing Instance from your PC

-If you don&#8217;t know how to access VPS ( Virtual Private Server).
+If you don't know how to access VPS ( Virtual Private Server).
 Then please follow <a href="https://blog.kaustubh.codes/how-to-access-digital-ocean-droplet-the-best-way/" target="_blank" aria-label=" (opens in a new tab)" rel="noreferrer noopener" class="rank-math-link">this guide. </a>

 _This is written for digital ocean, but it will work on ec2 too.
 Except method #1 [from console]_